 Think crickets are annoying?
 Cicadas produce a dirge-like song that can go on for hours.
-How to get rid of cicadas (the annual variety) is easy, but hordes of these bugs come up from the ground and plague regions of the country every 13 or 17 years.
+Getting rid of cicadas (the annual variety) is easy, but hordes of these bugs come up from the ground and plague regions of the country every 17 years.

 These periodic cicadas are referred to as broods, and their reoccurrences are forecast complete with the regions where they will be a major bother for residents.

 Getting rid of a few cicadas is small potatoes.
-Battling swarms of these pests requires a lot more pesticide and wear a hat outside when dealing with the onslaught (we’ll explain why later) or just running under trees to the car or mailbox.
+Battling swarms of these pests requires a lot more pesticide.
+We also recommend wearing a hat outside when dealing with the onslaught (we’ll explain why later) or just running under trees to the car or mailbox.

 What is a Cicada?